-Banish mold and mildew with Wet-and-Forget Moss, Mold, and Mildew Cleaner.
-It comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
+Wet-and-Forget Moss, Mold, and Mildew Cleaner comes in a liquid concentrate for mixing with water, and it can be applied with a pump sprayer, a deck brush, or a hose-end dispenser.
 Simply saturate the wood decking evenly and let it dry on its own—no scrubbing or even mopping required.
-Mildewcide in the solution will kill and remove any existing mold, and help prevent future mold, moss, and mildew growth.
-One gallon treats up to 2,250 square feet, it comes in a four-pack.
+Mildewcide in the solution works to kill and remove any existing mold, while also helping to prevent future mold, moss, and mildew growth.
+One gallon treats up to 2,250 square feet.